janbodnar/FSharp-Examples/pattern_match.md

 for sub in vals do
     twoels sub
 ```
-Choosing all sublists with two-elements with pattern matching and
+Printing all sublists with two-elements with pattern matching and
 for loop.

 ```F#